 Motzi-Matzo We pick up the 2 and 1/2 matzos, recite Hamotzi, put down the bottom matzo, and say the Brocho "Al Achilas Matzo."
-We then take a K'zayis from the top matzo and a K'zayis from the second matzo, eating them together within a 4-9 minute period (preferably 4 minutes, but not more than 9).
+We then take a k'zayis from the top matzo and a k'zayis from the second matzo, eating them together within a 4-9 minute period (preferably 4 minutes, but not more than 9).

-The amount of the K'zayis of matzo is 1 oz. (approximately half of a hand-made Shmura matzo or threequarters of a machine-made matzo).
+The amount of the k'zayis of matzo is 1 oz. (approximately half of a hand-made Shmura matzo or threequarters of a machine-made matzo).

-Both men and women are obligated to eat at least one K'zayis of matzo.
-Being that the matzos that are on the Seder plate will not suffice for more than one person, additional matzos from the package should be distributed to each participant.
+Both men and women are obligated to eat at least one k'zayis of matzo.
+Being that the matzos that are on the seder plate will not suffice for more than one person, additional matzos from the package should be distributed to each participant.

-Although salt is present on the table, we do not dip matzo into salt.
+Although salt is present on the table, the matzo is not dipped into salt.